mykelalvis/FT/Traveller/WORKING/OTHER/Random Tables/Random Tables.md

 | 86 |Tank - Use: A large black pill.
 Effects: The feeling of invulnerability and extreme strength.
 Side Effects: Stomach pain and constipation.
 Long-term use leads to musculoskeletal disorders.
 Addiction: 5% chance of being addicted upon first use.
 Chances increase by 3% after each use.
 | 87 |Sloke - Use: A lozenge that dissolves in the mouth.
 Effects: The sensation of slowing down and peaceful relaxation.
 Side Effects: Back pain, dizziness, drowsiness, nervousness; long-term use leads to coma or death.
 Addiction: 25% chance of being addicted upon first use.
 Chances increase by 6% after each use.
 | 88 |Zong - Use: A glittery powder that is smoked through a water pipe.
 Effects: Relaxation, sleepiness, and mild hallucinations.
 Side Effects: Crying spells, aggression or agitation, changes in behavior, and thoughts of suicide or hurting yourself.
 Addiction: 5% chance of being addicted upon first use.
 Chances increase by 3% after each use.
 | 89 |River Stix - Use: A golden-colored disk that dissolves in the mouth.
 Effects: Numbness, relaxation, and a sense of well-being and euphoria.
-Side Effects: Delusions of grandeur with an infl ated sense of importance.
+Side Effects: Delusions of grandeur with an inflated sense of importance.
 Long-term use may lead to fatal internal bleeding.
 Addiction: 60% chance of being addicted upon first use.
 Chances increase by 5% after each use.
 | 90 |O - Use: An octagonal translucent pill.
 Effects: None, though users feel excited.
 Side Effects: None, though users feel nervous if they go without it for a few days.
 Addiction: 0% chance of being addicted, though 30% of users report being addicted.
 Note: O is a placebo.
 This is not known to the general population.
 However, certain drug manufacturers and cartels are aware.
 It is unknown who introduced the pill.
 | 91 |Sunset - Use: A bright orange square pill.
 Effects: Lucid dreaming.
 Side Effects: Restlessness and chronic fatigue.
 Addiction: 3% chance of being addicted upon first use.
 Chances increase by 3% after each use.
-| 92 |Fun in the Sun - Use: A fl ax-colored pill.
+| 92 |Fun in the Sun - Use: A flax-colored pill.
 Effects: A euphoric state of being and a distorted perception of time.
 Side Effects: Easy bruising, red pin-prick spots on the skin, bleeding gums.
 Addiction: 0% chance of being addicted upon first use.
 Chances increase by 3% after each use.
 | 93 |High Stakes Runner - Use: A mist that is inhaled.
 Effects: Increases lung capacity by 50% and increases blood flow throughout the body.
 Side Effects: Sudden lung collapse and destruction of the pleural cavity.
 Addiction: 5% chance of being addicted upon first use.
 Chances increase by 20% after each use.
 | 94 |Chrome Love - Use: A silvery pill.
 Effects: Makes the user crave physical touch.
 Side Effects: Leads to hair loss and infertility.
 Addiction: 0% chance of being addicted upon first use.
 Chances increase by 2% after each use.
 | 95 |Split - Use: Various chemical compounds that are inhaled.
 Effects: Altered sense of self and altered perception of time and space.
 Side Effects: Ringing in the ears, blurred vision, loss of interest in sex, and sore throat.
 Addiction: 10% chance of being addicted upon first use.
 Chances increase by 3% after each use.